These vegan eggplant meatballs made with tender sautéed eggplant, crispy panko breadcrumbs and Italian seasonings, smothered in rich tomato sauce.

 - 1 medium Italian eggplant (about 1 pound), very finely diced (1/2 inch or smaller) and optionally peeled

 - 1 teaspoon Italian seasoning

 - 1/2 teaspoon salt, or more to taste

 - marinara sauce for serving

-- Add eggplant and continue to cook for about an additional fifteen minutes, flipping occasionally, or until eggplant is soft.
+Add the eggplant and continue to cook for about an additional 10-15 minutes, flipping occasionally, or until the eggplant is soft and browned in spots.
 Allow to cool.

-- Coat baking sheet or cast iron skillet with remaining oil, then arrange meatballs and bake for 30-40 minutes, turning several times during baking in order to brown all sides.
+Arrange the meatballs on the baking sheet or in the skillet and bake for 30-35 minutes, turning once or twice during baking in order to brown all sides.

 - Serve with marinara.

 While these are great served with sauce, I don't recommend storing or letting them sit in the sauce for too long, as they're pretty delicate and will fall apart.